INDIGO-Initiative/indigo-data-standard/docs/data-dictionary/pipeline.rst

 When viewing data, variables from the organisation data model may be included to provide more information.
 See :doc:`the Organisation data dictionary <organisation>` for more information on what these variables mean.

-The organisations listed are those referenced in other parts of the project, such as :ref:`data-dictionary-pipeline-service-provisions`.
+The organisations listed are those referenced in other parts of the pipeline, such as :ref:`data-dictionary-pipeline-service-provisions`.

 .. _data-dictionary-pipeline-service-provisions:

 Service Provisions
 ------------------

 This is a list.
-One project can have multiple items of data.
+One pipeline can have multiple items of data.
 One item of data is defined as: